Loyalty Day (Argentina): 17 October

 At 10:30 pm that day, Dr. Juan Álvarez had attended Government House to deliver a letter with the names proposed for ministers together with the curriculum of them and their acceptance to the charges.
 He was received with bewilderment in the midst of the disorder that existed at the time on site, and fired him with courtesy.
 The list was, according to Luna, a scorn for the country, it included people with a highly questionable history as far their democratic credentials.
 These included, Jorge Figueroa Alcorta, proposed for Minister Justice and Public Instruction, who had been involved in a 1942 plot with military cadets; Alberto Hueyo for the Treasury, who had been director of the CHADE electric utility when it fraudulently obtained an extension of its concession; Tomás Amadeo for Agriculture, was a close friend of U.S. Ambassador Spruille Braden; Antonio Vaquer for Public Works, who had been an official in President Roberto Marcelino Ortiz's Coordination of Transportation, a unit established at the behest of British tram businesses, to the detriment of local businesses collectives.

 At 11:10 pm, and before a crowd estimated at 300,000 people, Perón appeared at the main balcony of the Casa Rosada, the nation's executive government offices.
 He thanked those present, recalling his work in government, reported on his request for retirement, pledged to continue defending the interests of workers and, finally, asked those present to disperse in peace, urging instead that they maintain the general strike the following day.

+Number of attendees

+The number of attendees varies considerably depending on the sources: some estimate millions of attendees and others give lower figures.
+According to Félix Luna, there were between 200,000 and 300,000 demonstrators.
+The labor movement historian Oscar Troncoso notes that the estimate accepted by police experts for demonstrations in open spaces is between 3 and 4 people per square meter, because from street level the crowd appears compact, but from above empty spaces can be seen.
+Calculations by the Municipality of the City of Buenos Aires gave Plaza de Mayo an area of 18,591.83 square meters, which at a maximum of 4 people per meter gives 74,367 people.
+If part of the diagonals and Avenida de Mayo are added, a maximum of between 100,000 and 120,000 people could fit.
+All subsequent Peronist propaganda emphasized the figure of 500,000 people published by Eduardo Colom—later elected a Peronist national deputy—in the chronicle of the newspaper La Época; in the following years, to maintain that image, the Secretariat of Press and Diffusion used photographs and newsreels from the large demonstrations after 1945.

+Speech

+At 23:10, in Plaza de Mayo, Perón appeared on a balcony of the Government House and delivered a historic speech to the crowd, in which he promised to continue defending workers and asked them to return to their homes.